Rhubarb Oat Crumble Bars

 - Bring to a boil over medium-high heat.

-- Reduce heat and simmer for about 20 minutes or until the rhubarb is soft and the sauce has thickened considerably.
+- Reduce heat to medium-low and simmer for about 20 minutes or until the rhubarb is soft and the sauce has thickened.

-- Line an 8×8 baking dish with parchment paper and preheat the oven to 350°F.
+- Line an 8×8 baking dish with parchment paper and preheat oven to 350°F.

 - Place the oats in a food processor and pulse until it forms a coarse flour.

-- Take the rest of the oat crumble and sprinkle it on top.
+- Take the remaining oat crumble an sprinkle it on top of the filling as evenly as possible.

-- Bake for 20-30 minutes, until the top crust becomes golden brown.
+- Bake for 20-30 minutes, until the top crust becomes golden brown and the rhubarb is bubbling.

-- Let cool completely before slicing.
-Store in the refrigerator, but bring to room temperature before serving for best flavor.
+- Allow the bars to cool completely before slicing.
+Store leftovers in the refrigerator, but bring to room temperature before serving.
 Enjoy!